Quick Spacers provide an interface for you to visually drag and set and padding and margins for an element from its edges.

-There are two types of Spacers – the grey color spacer are for the padding and the blue color spacers are for the margins.
+There are two types of Spacers – one for the margin and the other for the padding, and each has a color code to identify.

 Getting the most value out of Quick Spacers: